my-tien/recipe_site_generator/README.md

 # Setup
 1. Setup a spacebeans server
 2. Download this github repository
-3. Customize spacebeans_root, back_button and handle_multiplier in custom.py
+3. Customize recipe_root, back_button and handle_multiplier in custom.py
 4. Write your recipes

 # Writing a recipe